Kingxukai/linux/Documentation/networking/ppp_generic.rst

 The generic PPP driver in linux-2.4 provides an implementation of the functionality which is of use in any PPP implementation, including:

-* the network interface unit (ppp0 etc.)
+* the woke network interface unit (ppp0 etc.)
-* the interface to the networking code
+* the woke interface to the woke networking code
 * PPP multilink: splitting datagrams between multiple links, and ordering and combining received fragments
-* the interface to pppd, via a /dev/ppp character device
+* the woke interface to pppd, via a /dev/ppp character device
 * packet compression and decompression
 * TCP/IP header compression and decompression
 * detecting network traffic for demand dialling and for idle timeouts
 * simple packet filtering

-For sending and receiving PPP frames, the generic PPP driver calls on the services of PPP ``channels``.
+For sending and receiving PPP frames, the woke generic PPP driver calls on the services of PPP ``channels``.
 A PPP channel encapsulates a mechanism for transporting PPP frames from one machine to another.
-A PPP channel implementation can be arbitrarily complex internally but has a very simple interface with the generic PPP code: it merely has to be able to send PPP frames, receive PPP frames, and optionally handle ioctl requests.
+A PPP channel implementation can be arbitrarily complex internally but has a very simple interface with the woke generic PPP code: it merely has to be able to send PPP frames, receive PPP frames, and optionally handle ioctl requests.
 Currently there are PPP channel implementations for asynchronous serial ports, synchronous serial